mdodis/mdodis.github.io/README.md

 making sense.
 It was exhilarating.
 Looking back, it doesn't seem much, but at that time, it meant the *world* to me.

+Of course, this is not the whole story, I had run-ins with many different development tools; besides Unity, there was also Construct 2.
+Construct 2 has a special place in my lifetime; So I'll be posting about it from time to time.

+After some time, working with C++ and OpenGL, attempting to create a "Game Engine" (if you could even say that), I messed around with several other stuff.
+Not just in C++!
+There was also [love](#love).

+Now, I'm working on several stuff, whenever I have the time, so expect more posts on... eh, I don't know, whenever I feel like I need to say something significant.
+Blog entries will be more specific on topics in terms of my experiences, so watch out for them!
+I mean, if you want to; I don't know why I even started writing this page.
+I'd delete it, but...
+It took some time to write all of those words, so I guess I'll keep it.

 ## Blog Entries

 ### How I write markdown for this site

 At the time of writing (06/01/19), I currently use Neovim, as my main code editor.
 It has significant improvements over the original.
-The most important to me was the clipboard management.
+The most important one to me was the clipboard management.
 Maybe I don't see a good use case for it; but I honestly believe that separate copy clipboards is just madness.
 If you use Neovim, I highly recommend the following:
 ```